leikingo/angular2-course/signup-form/README.md

 It is better to directly reference the ngModel instance for the field, by assigning the local varaible to `ngModel`.
 This ngModel instance has also the fields like `pristine`, `touched` etc. and can therefore be used for validation as well with the `invalid` property.
 By using the ngModel property `errors` we can also differentiate between the validation/ error types like `required` or `pattern`.

+To check the overall form status we can use the `ngForm` instance, which is automatically added to a from when the `FormsModule` is imported.
+By assigning this `ngForm` instance to a local template variable like `<form #form="ngForm">` we can reference it for further validation for instance.
+Instead of using the `(submit)` event of a form, we can also bind to the `(ngSubmit)` event which is emitted be the `ngForm` instance.